 First performance of the marimba version 16 October 2022, presented by Collage New Music, Frank Epstein, Founder and David Hoose, Music Director, on the occasion of their 50th anniversary season, was given by marimba player Robert Schulz and pianist Christopher Oldfather in Killian Hall at Massachusetts Institute of Technology in Cambridge, MA.

-First performance of the bassoon version 31 October 2023 by bassoon player Ben Roidl-Ward and pianist Daniel Pesca in the Smith Memorial Room at The University of Illinois in Urbana-Champaign, IL.
+First performance of the bassoon version (Bebop Riddle II B) 31 October 2023 by bassoon player Ben Roidl-Ward and pianist Daniel Pesca in the Smith Memorial Room at The University of Illinois in Urbana-Champaign, IL.
+Bebop Riddle II B as a duration of 8’15”.

 Duration: 7 minutes